turbo-sim/barotropy/README.md

 # Barotropy

-Enhance your turbomachinery CFD simulations with **`barotropy`**, a Python package designed to create barotropic fluid property models.
+Enhance your two-phase turbomachinery CFD simulations with **`barotropy`**, a Python package designed to create barotropic fluid property models.
 The barotropic approximation assumes that fluid properties (e.g., density, viscosity, speed of sound) depend solely on pressure, which is a very accurate assumption for most turbomachinery flows.
 This simplification reduces computational costs while improving convergence reliability in simulations involving complex fluid property variations, such as supercritical CO₂ compressors or two-phase flows in nozzles and turbines.

 ## Key Features